Skip to main content

 Does the description explain when to use this tool, when not to, or what alternatives exist?

-Explicitly states 'Use this when: You need to access a paid API or service that uses the x402 payment protocol (HTTP 402).'
-This gives clear context.
-It does not list alternatives or when not to use, but the guidance is sufficient.
+It explicitly says 'Use this when: You need to access a paid API or service that uses the x402 payment protocol'.
+This provides clear context for when to use.
+It does not list alternatives, but the specificity is sufficient.
+No exclusions are given.

 Agents often have multiple tools that could apply.
 Explicit usage guidance like "use X instead of Y when Z" prevents misuse.